 During the household interviews, the participants were asked "what is your source of irrigation water".
 In all 5 villages, most of the participants stated that they obtained irrigation water from well water.
 In Çörekli village, 1 of the participants stated that they use spring water, 1 well water and 2 tap waters as irrigation water source.
 In Gülpınar village, 8 of the participants stated that they use well water for irrigation, while 5 of them stated that they use tap water.
-In Kürüm village, 4 of the participants stated that they use well water as irrigation water source.
-In Ozanlı village, all 5 participants stated that they use well water as irrigation water source.
+In Kürüm village, 4 of the participants stated that they use well water, 1 of them use transported water, 1 of them use rainwater, and 3 of them use mains water as irrigation water source.
 In Ozanlı village, all 5 participants stated that they use well water as irrigation water.
 In Ufacık village, 2 out of 3 participants stated that their irrigation water source is well water.